jeKnowledge/list2gmaps.js/README.md

 Checkboxes are created with the id corresponding to their categorie name with all the spaces converted in to '-' and a class 'categorieCheckbox'.

-Every information box an id corresponding to their marker name with all the spaces converted in to '-' and a class 'infoContainer'.
+Every information box an id corresponding to their marker name with all the spaces converted in to '-' and a class 'list2gmaps-info-container'.

 When a marker is open in the map if the information panel is active a class 'active' is added to the corresponding information container so that it can be highlighted.